Plan your visit to the Hermitage Palace

 2800 Kongens Lyngby

-The nearest S-train and regional train station is Klampenborg Station, from where it is about a 45-minute walk.
+The nearest S-train and regional train station is Klampenborg Station.
+From there, the palace is approximately a 45-minute walk away.

-It is possible to transfer to bus number 388 and get off at the Springforbivej stop, from where the castle is about a 2-minute walk.
+From the station, you can also take bus number 388 and get off at the Springforbivej stop, from where the palace is about a 2-minute walk.

 Bags, luggage on wheels etc.